-In a desperate attempt to find good productivity tips to boost your performance, you have undoubtedly come across one of the most popular ones: the work on your most important task first tip.
+In a desperate attempt to find useful productivity tips to boost your performance, you have undoubtedly come across one of the most popular ones: the work on your most important task first tip.
 The problem with this tip is that you cannot always apply it.
-In fact, if your most important task for the day is comprehensive and challenging, that might take the entire day.
-This means that you would spend the entire day working on a single task so you can’t complete any of the smaller tasks you have.
+If your most important job for the day is comprehensive and challenging, that might take the entire day.
+This problem means that you would spend the whole day working on a single task, so you can’t complete any of the smaller tasks you have.
 You might end up feeling a bit down.

-A much better tactic could be tackling a few smaller tasks first and after you successfully complete them and feel great as a result, you will be ready to start working on your biggest task.
+A much better tactic could be tackling a few smaller tasks first, and after you complete them and feel great as a result, you will be ready to start working on your most important job.

 The “Get Up Early” Tip Is Not Applicable to Everyone

-This is another popular productivity tip you have doubtlessly heard before.
-Usually, these so-called productivity gurus seem to all agree that you should get up as early as possible in order to get everything done for that day.
+This tip is another popular productivity tip you have doubtlessly heard before.
+Usually, these so-called productivity gurus seem to all agree that you should get up as early as possible to get everything done for that day.
 But there are several problems with this tip.

 You Don’t Need to Create a Long To-Do List and Extensive Schedule

 Productivity pros often stress how important it is to create a comprehensive to-do list, a schedule for that day, and then deal with the tasks ahead of you.

-This might be problematic because putting everything you have to do on a piece of paper can actually slow you down.
+This list might be problematic because putting everything you have to do on a piece of paper can slow you down.
 It can be overwhelming to see the long list of tasks you need to handle.
 You might find yourself lost and without any idea where to start.
 Besides, you will waste a significant amount of time creating a list and a detailed schedule every single day.

-An alternative would be to list the urgent tasks only, the tasks you have to prioritise.
+An alternative would be to list the urgent tasks only, the tasks you have to prioritize.
 That way, you will have fewer tasks on the list so you won’t feel overwhelmed.
 You can easily set up such priority columns for you and your team using Eylean Board.